 The Company maintains investment securities that are classified as available-for-sale securities for which the Company has elected the fair value option under ASC 825, Financial Instruments.
 As such, these securities are carried at fair value with unrealized gains and losses included in fair value adjustment related to investments on the consolidated statements of operations.
-The securities primarily consist of U.S. Treasury securities and U.S. government-sponsored agency securities and are included in Securities at fair value in the consolidated balance sheets.
-As of December 31, 2022, and 2021, the Company held securities with an aggregate fair value of \$16.9 million and \$14.9 million, respectively, that contained aggregate unrealized losses of approximately \$577,000 and \$13,000, respectively.
+The securities primarily consist of U.S. Treasury securities and U.S. government-sponsored agency securities and are included in securities at fair value in the consolidated balance sheets.
+As of December 31, 2023, and 2022, the Company held securities with an aggregate fair value of \$24.7 million and \$16.9 million, respectively, that contained aggregate unrealized gains of approximately \$0.6 million and unrealized losses of \$0.6 million, respectively.
 Applying fair value accounting to these debt securities more accurately represents the Company's investment strategy due to the fact that excess cash is currently being invested for the purpose of funding future operation s.
-In addition, the Company holds certificates of deposit totaling \$20.5 million and \$0.5 million as of December 31, 2022, and 2021, respectively, and are included in long-term investments - other in the consolidated balance sheets.
-Interest income is recognized as earned using an effective yield method giving effect to the amortization of premium and accretion of discount and is based on the economic life of the securities Interest income is included in Interest and other income, net in the consolidated statements of operations.
+In addition, the Company held certificates of deposit totaling \$20.5 million as of December 31, 2022, which are included in investments - other in the consolidated balance sheet as of December 31, 2022.
+These certificates of deposit totaling \$20.3 Interest income is recognized as earned using an effective yield method giving effect to the amortization of premium and accretion of discount and is based on the economic life of the securities Interest income is included in Interest and other income, net in the consolidated statements of operations.